 Green split peas are probably the least of legumes that get attention.
 They have a variety of nutrients, are low-calorie, and are a great plant-protein source.
 They are also an excellent source of fiber, providing almost half of your daily value for the day in just ¼ cup of uncooked green split peas.
 And because of it’s high fiber content, this legume can really keep you satiated and help lower the risk of high cholesterol levels.
-For more health-related information about beans and legumes, be sure to visit the Thrive Cuisine web page.

 Having a bowl of split pea soup has many health advantages but I would encourage you to prepare this soup so you can enjoy and savor every bite of this creamy soup, whatever the weather may be.
 I cozied up to this bowl of soup with one ounce of crackers and I have to say, it was a very delicious and filling dinner!

 1 cup green split peas, rinsed